|

 son, the present ruler, Qaboos bin Said Al Said, and the country

 declared independence the following year as the Sultanate of Oman.
+Qaboos is generally regarded as a benevolent absolute

 ruler, who has improved the country economically and socially.